lconn/PHCR/README.md

 * xml/schematron/CDAR2_IG_PHCASERPT_RR_PT_VOC.xml: Vocabulary file used by Schematron for validation

+* xml/html: Rendered HTML corresponding to the sample files in xml/samples

 ## TODO

 * Include in the Reportability Response: some indication that the RCTC version used to generate an eICR is out of date.

 * Include the data model, mapping of data elements to the data model, template hierarchy, and mapping of data elements to CDA R2 templates in the RR Volume 1

+* Add examples to Volume 2 of the IG to add clarity around the narrative text content

+* Write custom Schematron for the creation of the narrative text in the Reportability Response Summary Section.

+* Include more information around Receiver Responsibilities in Volume 1.

+* Volume 3: Rendering Guidance Appendix